mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 objects, arrays and unions.
 It does so by providing a series of builders that can help make development straightforward and the schema as readable as possible.

-Everything you may need to define a new schema is enclosed inside the `types` namespace of the `@mondrian-framework/model` package, so to get things started you should import it:
+Everything you may need to define a new schema is enclosed inside the `model` namespace of the `@mondrian-framework/model` package, so to get things started you should import it: